drewwalton19216801/valet-gentoo-docs/index.md

 ## <a name="introduction">Introduction</a>

-Valet *Linux* is a Laravel development environment for Linux minimalists.
+Valet *Gentoo* is a Laravel development environment for Gentoo Linux minimalists.
 No Vagrant, no `/etc/hosts` file.
 You can even share your sites publicly using local tunnels. _Yeah, we like it too._

-Valet *Linux* configures your system to always run Nginx in the background when your machine starts.
+Valet *Gentoo* configures your system to always run Nginx in the background when your machine starts.
 Then, using [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq), Valet proxies all requests on the `*.test` domain to point to sites installed on your local machine.

 In other words, a blazing fast Laravel development environment that uses roughly 7mb of RAM.
 Valet *Linux* isn't a complete replacement for Vagrant or Homestead, but provides a great alternative if you want flexible basics, prefer extreme speed, or are working on a machine with a limited amount of RAM.

-Out of the box, Valet support includes, but is not limited to:
+Out of the box, Valet Gentoo support includes, but is not limited to:

 - [Laravel](https://laravel.com)
 - [Lumen](https://lumen.laravel.com)